fahmidurshanto/Gala-Newsletter-Blog-PACS/FIREBASE_SETUP.md

 # Firebase Authentication Setup

-This document outlines the Firebase authentication setup for the Gala Newsletter Blog PACS project.
+This document outlines the Firebase authentication setup for the  Blog project.

 ## Configuration